bgpedersen/web-dev-guides/git/git.md

 ## Delete all local branches already merged to master

 Has to be run from Git Bash terminal.
-Be on Master and run:
+Be on Master and run (if `git fetch --prune` says "create warning: There are too many unreachable loose objects; run 'git prune' to remove them.", just run `git prune`):

 ```bash
 git fetch --prune